 The Pattern: “Work until you collapse, then wonder who you are without your achievements.”

-Your identity IS your success.
-Strip away the job title, the accomplishments, the external validation, and what’s left?
+Strip away the job title, the accomplishments, the external validation.
+What’s left?
 You don’t actually know.
-And that terrifies you.
+And that keeps you on the treadmill.

-So you keep achieving.
 Another goal.
 Another milestone.
 Another promotion.
-Meanwhile, your health suffers, your relationships feel hollow, and you haven’t had a genuine emotion in years.
+Meanwhile, your health deteriorates, your relationships feel hollow, and you haven’t had a genuine emotion in years.

 ❓ Sound familiar?
 You check your phone during dinner.
 You feel anxious on vacation.
 When someone asks what you do for fun, you draw a blank.